lineality/Online_Voting_Using_One_Time_Pads/README.md

 - decentralized systems and time
 - large scale systems

+## Using Technology (including NLP-AI) to search and explain about voting topics, ballot initiatives, and issues connected. etc. e.g. All the issues related to a water-regulation change and what might be affected in the short and long term.

 ## priorities in coordinated decision networks and databases:
 - atomicity
 - 'linearity'